Richard Clement Moody: Overview of military and civil career

-Richard Clement trained on the Ordnance Survey in 1829, and he was commissioned as a Second Lieutenant in the Royal Engineers in 1830.
+Richard Clement Moody trained on the Ordnance Survey in 1829, when he received an inheritance from his maternal grandfather and namesake Richard Clement (1754 - 1829).
+He was commissioned as a Second Lieutenant in the Royal Engineers in 1830.
 He was promoted to Lieutenant 1835, to Second Captain in 1844, to Captain in 1847, to Lieutenant-Colonel in 1855, to Colonel in 1858, and to Major-General in 1866.

 Moody served with the Ordnance Survey in Ireland from 1832 to 1833.

 He served on St. Vincent from October 1833 to September 1837, and, subsequently, on a tour the United States, with Sir Charles Felix Smith, from 1837 to 1838.
 On his return from the USA, Moody was stationed at Devonport.
 Moody served as Professor of Fortifications at Royal Military Academy, Woolwich from July 1838 to October 1841.

 Moody was in October 1841 appointed Lieutenant-Governor of the Falkland-Islands: this office was renamed Governor of the Falkland Islands in 1843, when he also became Commander-in-Chief of the Falkland Islands.
 He served in these offices until July 1848, when he left Stanley, and arrived in England in February 1849.
 Moody in 1848 received the Knight Grand Cross of the Order of Military Merit of France.

 He served as an aide-de-camp to the British Colonial Office, on special service, from August 1849.
 He served at Chatham Dockyard and at Plymouth during 1851.
 Moody was appointed Commanding Royal Engineer of Newcastle-upon-Tyne in 1852, as which he served until 1854.
 Moody was Executive Officer at Malta, during 1854, during the Crimean War, but was compelled to resign from this post in May 1855 as a consequence of insufficient health.
 He toured Germany before his appointment as Commander of the Royal Engineers in Scotland in November 1855.

 Moody was appointed the Commander of the Royal Engineers, Columbia Detachment; the Chief Commissioner of Lands and Works for British Columbia; and the first Lieutenant-Governor of British Columbia, from December 1858 to July 1863.

-Moody arrived in England, from British Columbia, in December 1863.
-He was Commanding Royal Engineer at Chatham Dockyard between March 1864 and 1866. as which he served until January 1866.
+Moody returned to England from British Columbia in December 1863.
+He was Commanding Royal Engineer at Chatham Dockyard between March 1864 and January 1866.
 On 25 January 1866, he was promoted to Major-General, and he retired from the British Army, on full pay, later that month.
 Moody then served as a Municipal Commissioner, and expended his time between the learned societies of which he was a member.

 Moody was elected an Associate of the Institution of Civil Engineers on 23 April 1839, and was therefore one of its oldest members.
 He was also a Fellow of the Royal Geographical Society, and a Member of the Royal Agricultural Society, and an Honorary Associate of the Royal Institute of British Architects.
-Moody in 1848 received the Knight Grand Cross of the Order of Military Merit of France.